jmsherry/test67/list_of_git_operations.md

    3. Remove totally: `git reset --hard HEAD~2` (can't do filepaths)
 3. This moves back to the last recorded commit.
 If you want to go back to a previous commit do `HEAD~<n>` (e.g. `HEAD~2`)

+To go back to the last place you were in the repo (if you cock everything up): `git reset --hard HEAD`

 #### Setting local files back to the last commit

 1. If you want to discard your work [on certain files]: `git checkout HEAD [files]`